DenisaToarcas/MAP-ToyLanguageInterpretor/README.md

 # MAP-ToyLanguageInterpretor
-Here is the implementation for an Interpretor that uses a specific language, considered toy language.
+Here is the implementation for an Interpretor that uses a non-specific language, considered toy language.